akouz/HBus/README.md

 Thus, when 2 wires in parallel are used for power distribution, Cat5/Cat6 can carry up to 4..7 A of current.
 However, it would be a bit risky, because it is hard to quarantee that both cores are always connected.
 Safe and reliable applications should not distribute more than 3 A via Cat5/Cat6 cable, even when 2 or 3 cores connected in parallel.

 More expensive EIB/KNX cable can be used too.
-With 0.8 mm wires it can reliably distribute [up to 10A of current.](https://en.wikipedia.org/wiki/American_wire_gauge)
+With 0.8 mm wires it can safely distribute [up to 10A of current.](https://en.wikipedia.org/wiki/American_wire_gauge)

 ## CAN driver restrictions